We may get commissions for purchases made through links in this post.

 What is interactive playtime?

-When you toss a simple stuffed toy for a cat to bat on its own, you’re giving him “dead prey” to pounce on.
+When you toss a simple stuffed toy for a cat to bat on its own, you're giving him "dead prey" to pounce on.
 No matter how expensive the toy, Kitty is likely to lose interest within a few minutes.
-After all, there’s not much you can do with an inedible “dead” mouse other than making sure it’s really dead.

-However, when you use a fishing-rod type toy to play with your cat, you breathe life into the toy by moving it around.
+However, when you use a fishing-rod type toy (Amazon link) to play with your cat, you breathe life into the toy by moving it around.
 You are, in fact, creating a good simulation of actual hunting, where the prey runs, hides and darts about.
 Much more interesting for your cat!
-To make the most of this precious interaction, here are a few things you need to keep in mind –
+To make the most of this precious interaction, here are a few things you need to keep in mind -

 1. Create the right setting.

-Interactive playtime is a form of role-playing.
-Your cat’s role is that of The Hunter.
-Your role – via the toy – is that of The Prey.
-Don’t play on an empty stage, though.
-Make sure there are props around – furniture, pillows, boxes, and bags all make good make-believe rocks, tree stumps, and grass for prey and predator to hide behind.
+Don't play on an empty stage, though.
+Make sure there are props around - furniture, pillows, boxes, and bags all make good make-believe rocks, tree stumps, and grass for prey and predator to hide behind.

 2. Imitate the prey’s behavior.

-Play your role correctly.
-Decide if the toy at the end of the string is a mouse, a bird, or perhaps a small lizard or fish.
-Get into the role and make the toy move accordingly.
-If it’s a mouse you’re playing, it should run by walls and objects, hide occasionally, freeze if it sees the cat, then run away from it (never in the direction of the cat).
-If you’re playing a bird, have the toy “flutter” around, flying into the air occasionally.
-Don’t forget to be the kind of bird that walks on the ground a lot, perhaps pecking for food.
+If you're playing a bird, have the toy "flutter" around, flying into the air occasionally.
+Don't forget to be the kind of bird that walks on the ground a lot, perhaps pecking for food.
 After all, no cat will chase a bird as it flies high up in the sky.

 3. Don’t frustrate your cat.

-You want the game to be fun and satisfying.
-Don’t just wave the toy high up where Kitty can never reach it.
-Allow the “bird” to land often, and don’t let the mouse always “outrun” the cat.
+Allow the "bird" to land often, and don't let the mouse always "outrun" the cat.
 Now and again, allow your cat to catch the toy and hold it in his mouth and paws.

 4. Don’t exhaust your cat.

-Exercise is one of your goals, but it doesn’t mean Kitty needs to get to the point where she’s panting or heaving.
+Exercise is one of your goals, but it doesn't mean Kitty needs to get to the point where she's panting or heaving.
 It rarely happens during real hunting sessions either, where most of the time is spent stalking prey and planning the attack.
-Remember, exercise means a mental exercise, not just physical activity.

 5. Warm up – play – cool down.

-Just like with your Pilates or running workouts, keep playing time reasonable and safe.
 Begin with slow movements, gradually work your way up to the wild chases and eventually wrap the session up with slower playing motions again.
-It’s healthier for your cat’s body.
+It's healthier for your cat's body.

 6. Set up a daily schedule.

-Cats are creatures of habit.
-If they know that playtime is always in the evening, or morning, they’ll be more likely to be awake and active for it.
 Two play sessions a day is excellent.
-If you can only manage one, it’s best to carry it out during the evening to make sure Kitty is tired and relaxed during night-time.
-In fact, interactive playtime in the evening is a tool of behavioral therapy.
-Read more about how to stop your cat from waking you up at night.
+If you can only manage one, it's best to carry it out during the evening to make sure Kitty is tired and relaxed during nighttime.

 7. More than one cat?
 Play separately.

-Cats are not lionesses and don’t hunt in groups.
-If you try to operate your “mouse” when there’s more than one cat in the room, you will probably only get one cat actively involved (usually the younger cat or the more dominant one), with the other cats playing the role of spectators.
-It’s not good for them, as they can become excited by the visual stimuli, yet with no place to release the pent-up tension, they end up being more stressed than before.
+If you try to operate your "mouse" when there's more than one cat in the room, you will probably only get one cat actively involved (usually the younger cat or the more dominant one), with the other cats playing the role of spectators.

-If you have more than one cat, you should have a separate play session for each cat, and carry that out in a different room where you two will be alone.
+If you have more than one cat, you should have a separate play session for each cat and carry that out in a different room where you two will be alone.

 8. Feed after playing.

-A good hunt should end with a meal.
-Don’t add calories to Kitty’s daily diet but do keep a few spoonfuls worth of his regular food to be served out after playtime.
 A play session is also a good time for dishing out treats to the successful hunter.
-It increases your cat’s satisfaction, and once the meal is consumed, they are likely to find a nice spot and get some sleep.
+It increases your cat's satisfaction, and once the meal is consumed, they are likely to find a nice spot and get some sleep.

 9. Keep your fingers out of the way.

-One of the advantages of using a fishing-rod type of toy is that your fingers and hands are safe from claws and teeth.
-If you choose to mimic a prey’s movements using a small toy on a string, make sure the string is long enough, so Kitty doesn’t end up preying on your fingers!
+If you choose to mimic a prey's movements using a small toy on a string, make sure the string is long enough, so Kitty doesn't end up preying on your fingers!

 10. Play throughout the cat’s life.